MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nn-shobjidl_core-iapplicationdesignmodesettings2.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IApplicationDesignModeSettings2</b> interface inherits from <a href="/windows/desktop/api/shobjidl_core/nn-shobjidl_core-iapplicationdesignmodesettings">IApplicationDesignModeSettings</a>. <b>IApplicationDesignModeSettings2</b> also has these types of members:
+The <b>IApplicationDesignModeSettings2</b> interface inherits from <a href="/windows/desktop/api/shobjidl_core/nn-shobjidl_core-iapplicationdesignmodesettings">IApplicationDesignModeSettings</a>. <b>IApplicationDesignModeSettings2</b> also has these types of members:

 ## -remarks